 Request for Applications

 The SSG is seeking projects that demonstrate capacity to produce measurable outcomes directly relevant to substance use disorder (SUD) service delivery within a 12-month period.
-The SSG anticipates funding two to three awards for a combined total of $150,000 in funding.
-A maximum of $75,000 per applicant will be awarded.
+The SSG anticipates funding three to four awards at $50,000 maximum per applicant.

-This UMB CARES Science to Systems Grant (SSG) funding cycle will prioritize projects that target opioid use disorders as well as other illicit and licit (e.g., alcohol, tobacco) substance use associated with suboptimal treatment and high rates of patient mortality.
-Projects targeting underserved populations that experience significant disparities in behavioral health treatment access and bio-psycho-social outcomes also are prioritized.
+This UMB CARES Science to Systems grant (SSG) funding cycle will prioritize projects that target opioid use disorders as well as other illicit and licit (e.g., alcohol, tobacco) substance use associated with sub-optimal treatment and high rates of patient mortality.
+Projects targeting underserved populations who experience significant disparities in behavioral health treatment access and bio-psycho-social outcomes also are prioritized.

 - Increase patient access to SUD treatment, receipt of SUD treatment, or retention in SUD treatment.

 - Address barriers known to impact SUD treatment outcomes (i.e., transportation, child care, family support, financial/insurance issues, treatment engagement).

 - Increase patient access to and receipt of medication-assisted treatment (MAT) for opioid, alcohol, and/or nicotine use disorders.

 - Identify and address factors that impede or facilitate SUD workforce participation among behavioral health practitioners in Maryland.

 - Improve service delivery through interprofessional and interagency collaborations, cross-training, and care coordination across multiple systems of care.